 Does changing your skin change you and your life circumstances?
-George S. Schuyler's 1931 Afrofutrist novel poses this riddle in his novel currently transformed into a musical with book by John Ridley, lyrics by Tariq Trotter and music by Trotter, Anthony Tidd, James Poyser, Daryl Waters--all associated with the legendary Philly band "The Roots."
+George S. Schuyler's 1931 Afrofutrist novel poses this riddle in his novel.
+Transformed into a musical, Black No More features book by John Ridley, lyrics by Tariq Trotter and music by Trotter, Anthony Tidd, James Poyser, Daryl Waters--all associated with the legendary Philly band "The Roots."

 Jazzed-up by a hard driving band positioned off-stage, Black No More bisects Harlem and Georgia, the Ku Klux Klan and the Savoy.